fwcd/drum/README.md

 * Apple Music
 * Local, YAML-based playlists (via stdio or files)

+> [!NOTE]
-> Note that the tool only processes metadata, not the actual audio files.
+> The tool only processes metadata, not the actual audio files.

 ## Development